 - encourage feedback from you.

 We operate our website using both Australian Government and commercial web hosting facilities.
-When visiting this site, a record of your visit is logged.
+When visiting this website, a record of your visit is logged.
 The following clickstream data is recorded and is used by us for statistical purposes:

 - your IP address